OmegaPaladin/OverbitePM/README.md

 # OverbitePM
 Continuation of the OverbiteFF project for Pale Moon

-Cameron  of FloodGap created the OverbiteFF project to allow Firefox to access Gopherholes natively, without use of a proxy.
+Cameron Kaiser of FloodGap created the OverbiteFF project to allow Firefox to access Gopherholes natively, without use of a proxy.
 This was part of his major effort to wake Gopher from hibernation.
-However, the complete change in the addon / extension format for Firefox forced development to move to a WebExtensions compatible format - OverbiteWX and OverbiteNX, while development ceased on the original program. gopher://gopher.floodgap.com/1/overbite http://gopher.floodgap.com/overbite/
+However, the complete change in the addon / extension format for Firefox forced development to move to a WebExtensions compatible format - OverbiteWX and OverbiteNX, while development ceased on the original extension. gopher://gopher.floodgap.com/1/overbite http://gopher.floodgap.com/overbite/